 the apple slices in concentric circles over the applesauce, and

-brush with 1 - 2 tablespoons (13-26 grams) melted butter.
-Bake the tart on a baking
+brush with about 1 tablespoon (12 grams) melted butter.
+Place the tart pan on a

-25 - 30 minutes or until the apples are nicely browned and soft.
-Remove from
+25 - 30 minutes or until the apples are soft

-oven and sprinkle the tart with confectioners' sugar, cover the edges of tart with foil,
+dust the top of the tart with powdered sugar, cover the edges of tart with foil,

-and broil it under a preheated broiler about 4 inches from the heat
+and place under a preheated broiler, about 4 inches (10 cm) from the heat, until the

 cooled lightly glaze the apple slices with warm apricot glaze.